- This event has passed.

 The large amount of short films on the internet is an indication of the increasing interest in short film.
 At the same time, this abundance makes it hard to keep track of new and interesting developments.
 That’s why Go Short, as the main short film festival of the Netherlands, has chosen to adopt the role of gatekeeper.

 Ten are the European countries that will participate to Go Short with several short films distributed across different categories: VR competition, European competition, student competition, and Dutch competition.
-We are proud to say that among the numerous Partners of the Festival you can count many EUNIC Netherlands’ members, namely the Embassy of Hungary to The Hague, the Embassy of Poland to The Hague, the Tsjechisch Centrum, the Institut Francais de Pays-Bas, the Embassy of Spain to The Hague, the Embassy of Switzerland to the Netherlands, the Finnish Institute Benelux, and the Romanian Cultural Institute Brussels.
+We are proud to say that among the numerous Partners of the Festival you can count also EUNIC Netherlands and several of its members, namely the Embassy of Austria, the Vlaams Cultuurhuis, the Embassy of Hungary to The Hague, the Goethe Institut, the Embassy of Poland to The Hague, the Istituto Italiano di Cultura Amsterdam, the Tsjechisch Centrum, the Institut Francais des Pays-Bas, the Embassy of Spain to The Hague, the British Council, the Embassy of Switzerland to the Netherlands, the Embassy of Estonia in the Hague, the Embassy of Slovenia in The Hague, the Embassy of Cyprus, the Finnish Institute Benelux, and the Romanian Cultural Institute Brussels.

 Don’t miss this amazing online initiative and go buy your ticket on the website of GoShort!